yeslogic/prince-docs/docs/server-integration.md

 docker run --rm -it yeslogic/prince:13.1
 ```

+### Prince on Microsoft Azure

+Running Prince on Microsoft Azure is quite straightforward: we have a tutorial and a package for [deploying Prince on Azure](https://github.com/yeslogic/azure-prince-example/).
+This is a Visual Studio 2019 project that demonstrates generating a PDF with Prince in C#/ASP.NET Core.
+It uses the [Prince C#/.Net Wrapper](#the-c--net-wrapper) and has been confirmed to work when deployed as an App Service on Microsoft Azure.

 ### Prince on AWS Lambda

-Setting up Prince on AWS Lambda is not much more difficult than setting it up for Docker.
+Setting up Prince on AWS Lambda is not much more difficult than setting it up for Docker or Azure.
 Bruce Lawson has written a detailed article on how to [set up Prince on AWS Lambda](https://medium.com/@bruce_39084/setting-up-prince-on-aws-lambda-and-api-gateway-4d524dcb035b) using Node.js, with all the required steps.

 ### Prince on EC2